 Generally, parental rights termination is an extraordinary remedy and will occur only when the parent or parents “have demonstrated that they will not provide the degree of care that promotes the healthy and orderly physical and emotional well-being of the child.”

 The qualified family law attorneys at Weaver, Bennett & Bland are strong advocates for the well-being of children.
-Contact them at (704) 844-1400 to discuss your circumstances and legal options in the Charlotte area regarding termination of parental rights or the preservation of your rights.
+Contact them at (704) 844-1400 to discuss your circumstances and legal options throughout the Matthews, Indian Trail, Waxhaw, and Monroe regions regarding termination of parental rights or the preservation of your rights.

 Who can petition for termination of parental rights?